vsheg/intermediate-ml/content/2c-quantile/index.typ

     ..data.keys().map(col => plot(col, residual: true)), // TODO: switch to KDE or histogram
   )
 }

-== Heteroscedasticity
-Quantile regression does not assume homoscedasticity (constant variance).
-Instead, it models different parts of the conditional distribution independently, allowing for varying spread (e.g., wider or narrower intervals) across predictors.
-OLS assumes homoscedasticity (or equal weight of all observations).

 == Robustness to outliers and noise
 By focusing on quantiles rather than the mean, quantile regression reduces sensitivity to random